Popular Unity (Brazil): 2020 municipal elections

-Besides its own candidacies, the party joined the coalition of the PSOL candidate in Porto Alegre, federal deputy Fernanda Melchionna.
+Besides its own candidacies, the party joined the coalition of the PSOL candidate in Porto Alegre, Federal Deputy Fernanda Melchionna.
 Previously, the party had considered launching Priscila Voigt as a candidate.
 In Rio de Janeiro, UP supported the candidacy of Rio de Janeiro state representative Renata Souza.
-In São Paulo the Popular Unity joined the PSOL coalition supporting the candidacy of Guilherme Boulos with the vice candidate Luiza Erundina.
-In Belo Horizonte, the party's national president, Leonardo Péricles, was a candidate for vice-mayor in the slate of federal deputy Áurea Carolina (PSOL).
-In Florianópolis, the party was part of the Popular Front, together with PSOL, PT, PDT, PCdoB, PSB and REDE, as well as the organizations PCLCP and UCB.
+In São Paulo, Popular Unity joined the PSOL coalition supporting the candidacy of Guilherme Boulos, on the same ticket as Luiza Erundina.
+In Belo Horizonte, the party's national President, Leonardo Péricles, was a candidate for Vice-Mayor on the slate of Federal Deputy Áurea Carolina (PSOL).
+In Florianópolis, the party was part of the Popular Front, together with PSOL, PT, PDT, PCdoB, PSB and REDE, as well as the PCLCP and UCB organizations.
 In Belém, the party was part of the coalition of the elected PSOL candidate, Edmilson Rodrigues.